DataDog/dogstatsd-csharp-client/README.md

 For usage of DogStatsD metrics, events, and Service Checks the Agent must be [running and available](https://docs.datadoghq.com/developers/dogstatsd/?tab=net#setup).

-Here is an example to submit a COUNT metric with `DogStatsdService` and `DogStatsd`.
+Here is an example to submit different kinds of metrics with `DogStatsdService`.
 ```csharp
 // The code is located under the StatsdClient namespace
 using StatsdClient;